Paalon/CODATA2014.jl/README.md

 ## How to use

-Frequently used constants (defined in CODATA) are exported by their name (like `SpeedOfLightInVacuum`).
+[Frequently used constants](https://physics.nist.gov/cgi-bin/cuu/Category?view=html&Frequently+used+constants.x=68&Frequently+used+constants.y=17) are exported by their name (like `SpeedOfLightInVacuum`).
 Other constants or detail information (uncertainty, unit) are available from `CODATA2014.Constants`.
 It has all of the information about the CODATA2014 constants.
 [This is the list of available constants](https://github.com/Paalon/CODATA2014.jl/blob/master/src/allascii.csv).

 ```julia
 julia> using CODATA2014